rheiland/pc4learning/README.md

 # pc4learning

+Dependencies: Python distribution containing required modules for the Studio (rf. requirements.txt).
+We typically recommend users install the Anaconda Python distribution.

-GUI to explore one of several PhysiCell sample models.
+PhysiCell Studio application to explore one of several PhysiCell sample models.

-Compile (all provided sample models), copy the executable(s) you want to run to the root directory, run the GUI:
+Compile a particular set of sample models.
+Move those executables to a specific directory where the Studio expects them.
+Run the Studio.
 ```
 cd pc4learning/src
 make

-# move the executables into the root folder
+# If you're in a Unix-based terminal/shell, move the executables into the root folder (rf. mv_all.sh bash script):

-mv biorobots ..
+mv biorobots ../bin
-mv celltypes ..
+mv celltypes ../bin
-mv pred_prey ..
+mv pred_prey ../bin
-mv interactions ..
+mv interactions ../bin
+# maybe others in the future

-# Change directory to the root dir and run the GUI from there
+# Change directory to the Studio's root dir and run it from there:
 cd ..
-python bin/studio.py
+python bin/pmb.py --studio
 ```

+Note: this repository has a directory structure and workflow that is amenable to nanoHUB.

-In the GUI:
+In the Studio:
-* select the model to test from the `Model` menu
+* select a model to test from the `Model` menu
 * in the Run tab, click `Run Simulation`.
-Note: on nanoHUB, the simulation is run *from* the `tmpdir` directory and that's where all output files will be written.
+(Note: on nanoHUB, the simulation is run *from* the `tmpdir` directory and that's where all output files will be written)
 * in the Plot tab, click `Play`.
-* edit params if you want then repeat: Run, Play.
+* edit model params in the Studio, re-Run, etc.